JosephOlabode/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8-print_array.c: function that prints n elements of an array of integers, followed by a new line.

 9-strcpy.c: a function that copies the string pointed to by src

+100-atoi.c: function that convert a string to an integer